 - improving the accountability, transparency and governance of Registered Native Title Bodies Corporate (RNTBCs, also commonly known as Prescribed Bodies Corporate or PBCs), with a particular focus on membership and improved dispute resolution pathways.

-- This fact sheet should be read together with fact sheets published on the National Indigenous Australians Agency's website about changes particularly relevant to PBCs.
+- This information should be read together with the fact sheet ‘Information for PBCs on changes to native title laws and obligations', available on the National Indigenous Australians Agency’s website.

-It has been almost three decades since the High Court of Australia's historic decision in Mabo v Queensland (No 2) HCA 23 which, together with the Native Title Act 1993 (the Native Title Act),established Australia’s framework for native title.
+It has been three decades since the High Court of Australia's historic decision in Mabo v Queensland (No 2) HCA 23 which, together with the Native Title Act, established Australia’s framework for native title.
 The system has matured over this time, with a significant number of native title claims now determined and native title agreements made.

 The Amendment Act seeks to strengthen the native title system by implementing a range of improvements to ensure the ongoing effectiveness of native title claims resolution and agreement‑making, and the sustainable management of native title land.
-In particular, the Amendment Act amends the Native Title Act and the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (CATSI Act) to:
+In particular, the Amendment Act amends the Native Title Act and the CATSI Act to:

 - give greater flexibility to native title claim groups to set their internal processes